samluescher/django-user-profiles/readme.md

 * Sign up with email and password – proceed to log in – confirm email address later to use advanced features
 * Sign up with username and password – proceed to log in – add email address later – confirm email address
 * etc.

+TODO: Document how user can have several profiles.